Research Interests

 Sandra Galeano's experiments and observations in the Bocas del Toro Archipelago, Republic of Panama supported our prediction that males from aposematic, brightly-colored populations of the highly polymorphic / polytypic frog, Oophaga pumilio, would be more aggressive toward both conspecific and heterospecific males than would be individuals from cryptic populations (Galeano & Harms 2016).
 Sandra's project helps link the evolution of behavioral and morphological traits in O. pumilio via natural and sexual selection to their community-level contexts and consequences.

-I am grateful to my many collaborators (students, post-docs, professors, and other friends) who have helped me nurture a wide range of interests during my thoroughly enjoyable research career!
+I am grateful to my many collaborators (students, post-docs, professors, researchers, field assistants, and other friends and members of my family) who have helped me nurture a wide range of interests during my thoroughly enjoyable research career!